Zequez/logseq-vault/pages/Control and Regulate.md

 - Control feels more absolute.
-Regulation feels like a somehow forced dance.
+Regulation feels like a forceful dance to take the other to where you want.
+-
 -